The Law Of Effect: Edward Thorndike's Impact On Education & Psychology

 When he conducted his dissertation research, his was the first study to use animals for research on the learning process.
 For that study, he was interested in whether animals could learn how to complete tasks through observation or imitation.

 To conduct his dissertation research, Thorndike created puzzle boxes.
-These puzzle boxes had a door that could be pulled open by weight on a string, which was connected to a button or lever.
+These puzzle boxes had a door that could be pulled open by weight on a string connected to a button or lever.
 The boxes were large enough to place an animal inside, and the system caused the door to open when they pushed the lever or button.
 Often, the animals had to perform a specific response to get out, and Thorndike measured how long it took for the animal to solve the puzzle.

 Thorndike often used cats in his animal experiments.
-He placed them in the box, and usually they just moved around aimlessly.
+He placed them in the box, and usually, they just moved around aimlessly.
 Sometimes, Thorndike had the cats observe other animals who knew how to escape.
 He discovered that observation was not particularly helpful and didn’t help the cats figure out how to get out themselves.

 Instead of learning from others or by demonstration, the cats often discovered the mechanism for escape by accident, and then they learned to replicate that behavior.
 The same happened with other animals.
 Thorndike concluded that the animals seemed to learn through trial and error.
 The cats could use trial and error to learn faster each time they were put in the box.